On the strengths of the self-updating process clustering algorithm: Application

 \subsection{Seeds Data}

-We consider the seeds data set from the UCI machine learning repository \citep{UCI}, which has information on the geometrical properties of kernels belonging to three different varieties of wheat.
-The data contains seventy elements from each of the three varieties.
-The geometrical properties were measured in seven real-valued continuous variables.
-After principal component analysis, the first two components explained 99.3$\%$ of total variation.
-This is the reason we selected this data set, so that a visualization of the clustering performance of SUP is possible through a two-dimensional presentation.
-Figure $\ref{fig:seeds_comp}$(a) shows the two-dimensional projection of the seeds data along the first two principal directions.
-The colors/symbols represent elements from the three varieties of wheat.
+The seeds data set is from the UCI machine learning repository \citep{UCI}.
+This data has information on the geometrical properties of kernels belonging to three different varieties of wheat.
+There are $70$ kernels from each of the three varieties, and the geometrical properties of each kernel were measured by seven real-valued continuous variables.
+After principal component analysis, the first two components explained 99.3$\%$ of the total variation.
+It is therefore possible to visualize the clustering results by a two-dimensional presentation.
+Figure \ref{fig:seeds_comp}(a) shows the two-dimensional projection of the seeds data along the first two principal directions.
 Note that this data shows no clear boundary between varieties.

-Figures $\ref{fig:seeds_comp}$(c)-(e) present clustering results by dynamic SUP.
-The selection of $r$ values depended on the percentiles of the pairwise distances between elements.
-The use of the $30$th, $35$th and $40$th percentiles produced four, three and two clusters, respectively, if without counting the tiny cluster of size two that can be considered outliers.
+Figures \ref{fig:seeds_comp}(c)-(e) present the clustering results by the dynamic SUP.
+The pairwise distances between kernels were used to select the $r$ values.
+The frequency polygon showed a valley at around the $30$th percentile of the pairwise distance, which produced five clusters.
+When the $r$ value was increased to the $35$th and the $40$th percentiles, the dynamic SUP produced three and two clusters, respectively, without counting the tiny green cluster of size two that can be considered outliers.